 Interest rate: 6%

-Repayment terms: Repayment begins when your three month grace period — discussed on your Holy Cross Loan Master Promissory Note — ends.
+Repayment terms: Repayment begins when your three-month grace period — discussed on your Holy Cross Loan Master Promissory Note — ends.
 You have up to 10 years to repay the loan in full.

 For more information: See the College of the Holy Cross Loan Information Sheet (PDF).

-Student Loan Pause Extension
+Student Loan Pause Expired